-Leak issues are generally noticeable in these spaces and can be more easily detected by sight after running water through your shower.
+Leak issues are generally noticeable in these spaces and can be detected by sight after running water through your shower.

 A shower pan leak is another usual spot for an issue, especially in tiled shower designs.
-These leaks can start due to the pan being too old and faulty, or simply due to a new one being installed incorrectly.
+These leaks can start from the pan being too old and faulty or merely due to a new one being installed incorrectly.
 Therefore, it pays to have someone inspect this space as a potential cause for any shower or bathtub leak.

-There's no clearer indication of a bad water leak within your shower floor than through the ceiling or flooring directly below the shower itself.
-Look for signs of water damage or condensation on the ceiling beneath a second-story shower, or throughout your crawl space below a first-floor shower.
+There's no more precise indication of a bad water leak within your shower floor than through the ceiling or flooring directly below the shower itself.
+Look for signs of water damage or condensation on the ceiling beneath a second-story shower or throughout your crawl space below a first-floor shower.

-When you’re hoping to eliminate a shower or bathtub leak in your Clarksville home, follow any of these efficient methods for a quick solo inspection before contacting a professional for further assistance.
+When eliminating a bathroom leak in your Clarksville, Tennessee home, follow any of these efficient methods for a quick solo inspection before contacting a professional for further assistance.
 For additional questions, contact SERVPRO of Montgomery County.

 SERVPRO Drying Out Water Damaged Clarksville Homes

-After an inside plumbing disaster, Clarksville homeowners need more than simply using a water-vac to pull water off the floor, open the doors and windows, and rent a rug shampooer from the local big box store.
+After a plumbing disaster, Clarksville homeowners need more than merely using a water-vac to pull water off the floor, open the doors and windows, and rent a rug shampooer from the local big box store.
 To completely restore a home takes a professional restoration service.

 Drying out a home with water damage in Clarksville requires attention to four key factors that affect humidity.
-SERVPRO restoration specialists train to analyze each one, so they know which drying methods and equipment they need to use in each home.
+SERVPRO restoration specialists train to analyze each one, knowing which drying methods and equipment they need to use in each home.
 It all comes down to HEAT.

-Humidity levels are determined by the level of water vapor in the air in a home compared its capacity.
+Water vapor level determines the humidity levels in the air in a home compared to its capacity.
 A level of 60 percent or higher indicates the air is saturated.
-That greatly slows evaporation and increases drying time.
+That dramatically slows evaporation and increases drying time.
 Specialists use dehumidifiers to reduce the humidity level in each affected room.
 Properly working dehumidifiers can lower the level up to 20 percent every 24 hours.

 Evaporation is the natural process of water converting to vapor.
-With large amounts of water, it is very slow.
+With large amounts of water, it's prolonged.
 Our SERVPRO specialists use pumps and smaller extraction devices to remove the bulk of the standing water.
-Once they get the amount to less than two inches in depth, the rate evaporation rapidly increases.
-They can also augment the rate of evaporation with dehumidifiers and using exhaust fans to increase movement, forcing saturated air outside the home.
+Once they get the amount to less than two inches in depth, the evaporation rate rapidly increases.
+They can also augment the evaporation rate with dehumidifiers and use exhaust fans to increase movement, forcing saturated air outside the home.

-Air Movement can also be increased using air movers to force warm, dry air throughout affected rooms and across damp surfaces like walls, tables, and countertops to gently increase the rate of evaporation as well.
-The combination of air movers and fans to increase air movement is also very useful to dry out clothing in a gentle manner which does not damage the fabric.
+Air movement can also be increased using air movers to force warm, dry air throughout affected rooms and across damp surfaces like walls, tables, and countertops to gently increase the evaporation rate.
+Air movers and fans' combination to increase air movement is also very useful to dry out clothing in a gentle manner that does not damage the fabric.

-At SERVPRO of Montgomery County, we use every tool and method available to return every residence to a dry, safe condition for families to live in once again.
-If you have had a recent water issue in your home, call us at (931) 645-1285 to schedule a visit.
-We are here for you.
+At SERVPRO of Montgomery County, we use every tool and method available to return every residence to a dry, safe condition for families.
+If you have had a recent water issue in your home, call (931) 645-1285 to schedule a visit.

 4 Easy Tips to Prevent Water Damage

-With the school year coming to an end this means kids will be “flooding” into homes this summer.
-Check out these suggestions from SERVPRO of Montgomery County for preventing a water damage while your kids are home:
+With the school year coming to an end, this means kids will be “flooding” into homes this summer.
+View these suggestions from SERVPRO of Montgomery County for preventing water damage while your kids are home.

 Some plants and trees, like weeping willows, have pretty invasive roots.
 If you’re not careful, they’ll grow right into your sprinkler system, drainage field, pipes, and septic tanks.
 Plan before you plant to keep roots away from any water lines.

 On a rainy day, a clogged gutter can send water spilling into your home’s foundation, through the roof, or down to your basement.
-That could cause some serious water damage!
+That could cause some severe water damage!
 So next time you’re doing some seasonal cleaning, make sure those gutters are clean.
-If your gutters are too high, be safe and get a professional to check them.
+If your gutters are too high, be safe, and get a professional to check them.

-- Use a drain snake instead of unclogging chemicals
+3. Use a drain snake instead of unclogging chemicals.

-It doesn’t matter if you flush it with hot or cold water, grease can still cling to your pipes and could still cause some serious damage and blockage.
-The safest thing to do is just to pour your grease in an empty can, and either let it sit or put it in the refrigerator.
-Once it hardens you can toss it in the trash and get rid of it.
+It doesn’t matter if you flush it with hot or cold water; grease can still cling to your pipes and could even cause some severe damage and blockage.
+The safest thing to do is pour your grease in an empty can and either let it sit or put it in the refrigerator.
+Once it hardens, you can toss it in the trash and get rid of it.
 Done and done.
 However, we know that water and flooding emergencies can happen any time, so we’re ready 24 hours a day, 7 days a week – including holidays.